HanseltimeIndustries/helm-testing-template/README.md

 This is the script that sets up calling your unit-tests.
 It performs some additional abstractions that are hard to police via Github PRs.
 The main thing that is does is call the standard make-snapshots.sh script to see if there are new files that don't have a snapshot test.

+#### Updating snapshots

+All the test scripts come with a `--update-snapshots` flag that will run tests and update the snapshots (it just triggers this on the helm unittest command).
+Because of this, when changing charts, you can use this to get snapshots to store new expected snapshots.

 ### tests-chart